Our Founder

 When it comes to philanthropy, Eddie has a heart of pearls.
 Everyone who knows him knows this well.
 He is a self-motivated person who is always ready to help through charity and giving.
 Here is an example:

-Shortly after the events of 911 devasted New York City, Eddie, the President of American Pearl reprogrammed the company's e-commerce website to start taking t-shirt orders with charity Saved By A Thread to raise money for the families of 911 through VARIETY THE CHILDREN'S FOUNDATION.
-Shortly after, Rosie O'Donnell wore the American Pearl Saved By A Thread designed T-Shirt on television.
-To thank American Pearl, FOX-5 TV's Ernie Anastos invited Eddie and family on television to gift their donation.
+Shortly after the events of 9/11 devastated New York City, Eddie, the President of American Pearl, reprogrammed the company's e-commerce website to start taking T-shirt orders with the charity Saved By A Thread to raise money for the families of 9/11 through VARIETY THE CHILDREN'S FOUNDATION.
+Shortly after, Rosie O'Donnell wore the American Pearl Saved By A Thread-designed T-shirt on television.
+To thank American Pearl, FOX-5 TV's Ernie Anastos invited Eddie and family on television to gift their donation. |

-AMERICAN PEARL HELPS 911 FAMILY MEMBERS
+AMERICAN PEARL HELPS 9/11 FAMILY MEMBERS |

-One of Eddie's check's from the computer store Computer Microsystems
+One of Eddie's checks from the computer store Computer Microsystems

 Eddie and his manager were flown out to Cupertino California to attend Apple World for the launch of their new line of personal computers.
 The manager of the store won a Porsche for his exceptional selling ability.
 He later went on to work at Turbo Technologies, the company that invented the first memory upgrade available for the original Mac and the first external hard drive for the Mac.
+The company also acted as a chip broker to other computer companies looking to obtain these hard to find DRAM Memory Chips.

 On many occasions, many of his peers wondered why he was not in class regularly.
 And if he was, he often got called to the Principal's Office which always stirred the other students.
 As it turned out, If the principal of the school had trouble with his computer, Eddie was called to the scene to troubleshoot.